 - Pick your time zone.
 Your time zone will default to the time zone set in your Profile.

 - Enter a default location, if applicable.
-This can include a set meeting room.

 - Define your Availability.